openstack-charmers/openstack-community/README.md

 The best way to contact the team about charms is in `#juju` on `irc.freenode.net` or you can mail the OpenStack Charmers list at <openstack-charmers@lists.ubuntu.com>.

-If you'd like to contribute to the OpenStack charm set, take a read through the [development policy][].
+If you'd like to contribute to the OpenStack charm set, take a read through our [development policy][].

 [jujucharms.com]: https://jujucharms.com/q/openstack
 [OpenStack solutions]: https://jujucharms.com/openstack